Where Instant Runoff Is Used

 - Vancouver, Washington (adopted in 1999)

-**Cambridge (MA) uses a similar ranked choice voting system for its city council elections, but it is the choice voting method of proportional voting where each of the nine winners needs to earn a little more than 10% of the vote.
-Davis (CA) passed an advisory measure in 2006 in favor of this system.
+**Cambridge (MA) uses ranked choice voting for its city council elections with the choice voting method of fair representation voting where each of the nine winners needs to earn a little more than 10% of the vote.
+Voters in Davis (CA) approved an advisory measure in 2006 in favor of this system.